whitneyburton/portfolios/students/1701-back/jonathan_kidd/20170420-jonathan-kidd-m2.markdown

 #### **Posse**
   >* I was loosely affiliated with the Wozniak posse this module.
 Generally, I attended weekly social lunches and Friday spikes.
   >* I enjoyed being exposed to some of the more brain-bending logical concepts of data structures.
-  >* I have a vision and list of topics for what I would like to know more about.
+  >* I now have a vision and list of topics for what I would like to know more about.

 #### **Playing a Part**

 > I signed up to pair with Mod 1 students right away - though I did not pair very often, I think it is important to give back, and especially meaningful to give back in a way that helped me so much.
 I plan to continue to do this in the future.
-I also did my part to keep the school picked up and a good place for learning.
+I was also involved with the Imposters group, which I found very helpful in getting through my own times of self-doubt, and I also appreciated the chance to support others.

 ------------------